Summary: in this tutorial, you’ll learn about the arithmetic operators in C for performing arithmetic calculations.

 Code language: C++ (cpp)

-In this example, the increment operator adds one to x and assign the result to y.
+In this example, the increment operator adds one to x and assigns the result to y.

 int y = x++;